pujab21/FFCS-TIMETABLE-GENERATOR/README.md

 Then they can generate a timetable.
 Currently default setting id theory slots in the morning, and lab slots in the evening.
 This can also be changed for theory in the evening and lab in the morning.

+NOTE: _ algorithm_alone_.py is just to show the algorithm, it isn't required to run the timetable generator.